Logo

 • You need custom logic for calculations, rules, or data flow.

-Example: Customization is required if your quoting process depends on complex discount rules, inventory lookups from another system, and approval chains based on region and product type.
+Example: Customization is required if your quoting process relies on complex discount rules, inventory lookups from another system, or approval chains based on region and product type.

 Can You Combine Configuration and Customization?